reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.8.20 =
+* Fixed:      Redux now ignores any directories that begin with `.` in the extension folder.
+See #1213.

 = 3.2.8.19 =
 * Fixed:      Redux not saving when validating uploads.
 * Modified:   Dimension field default now accepts either `units` or `unit`.